Francis Dodd (general): After the Koje Island incident

 General Clark chaired a board to review the incident.
 Both generals (Dodd and Colson) were criticized for handing a propaganda victory to the communist side rather than risk a forcible rescue of Dodd.
 Dodd was relieved of command and reduced in rank to colonel on May 23, 1952.
 Dodd was not informed of the board's existence, not allowed to appear before the review board, and was precluded from presenting any defense of his actions to the board.
 When Dodd requested a copy of the board's report, he was informed the material was classified as top secret and therefore was not available to him.
 He was forced to retire the next year.

 He died at Brooke General Hospital in San Antonio, Texas on March 5, 1973, and was buried at Fort Sam Houston National Cemetery.

 Legacy

-General T. M. Watlington made a presentation to the Secretary of the Army in attempt to correct the injustice of how Dodd was treated.
+General Thomas M. Watlington made a presentation to the Secretary of the Army in attempt to correct the injustice of how Dodd was treated.
 General Van Fleet supported the presentation with his letters of praise for Dodd, which included the following statement; "Generally when officers take actions that prove successful, they are often promoted and decorated.
 In this case, both officers (Dodd and Colson) were pressured and their judgments proved beneficial in the long run.
 No one, and I repeat, no one, could have done a better job."
 In January 1977, four years after his death, the Army officially restored Dodd's rank to brigadier general.